torchmd/torchmd-net/README.md

 ### Install from source

-TorchMD-Net is installed using pip, but you will need to install some dependencies before.
-Check [this documentation page](https://torchmd-net.readthedocs.io/en/latest/installation.html#install-from-source).
+TorchMD-Net is installed using pip with `pip install -e .` to create an editable install.

 ## Usage
 Specifying training arguments can either be done via a configuration yaml file or through command line arguments directly.
 Several examples of architectural and training specifications for some models and datasets can be found in [examples/](https://github.com/torchmd/torchmd-net/tree/main/examples).
 Note that if a parameter is present both in the yaml file and the command line, the command line version takes precedence.